NASA-AMMOS/Landform/Web/docs/SETUP.md

 The following instructions assume you have a `landformweb-VERSION.zip` bundle.

 1. http://goto.jpl.nasa.gov/awsconsole
-1. Log in as landords/account_owner
+1. Log in as `landords/account_owner` (internal Landform use only, otherwise use your own AWS account)
 1. Select region `us-west-1` (North California)
 1. Services -> Compute -> Elastic Beanstalk
 1. Navigate into the Elastic Beanstalk application and environment you configured above